2NMS/2NMS.github.io/README.md

 # Monitoring

 Monitoring your network is not an easy task!

+### Integration

-We can help you with the integration of your tools:
+We can help you with the integration of your monitoring environment:

+* set up unix based platforms to support all your tools and scripts
 * choosing the correct monitoring tools based on our experience and your requirements
 * planning, implementation and configuration of new or existing tools
 * configuration of alerting rules
 * configuration of your network devices
 * Implemenation of Cisco tools : ISE, ACS, NCS, UCS, etc

+### Remote NOC

 Furthermore we can do **remote monitoring** of your network from our NOC: